dmnhat91/mini-e-commerce-app/README.md

    8. Install mongoose for MongoDB `npm install mongoose`
    9. Install cookie-session for Authentication `npm install cookie-session @types/cookie-session`
    10. Install jsonwebtoken for JWT `npm install jsonwebtoken @types/jsonwebtoken`
+   11. Install Jest library for writing tests `npm install --save-dev @types/jest @types/supertest jest ts-jest supertest mongodb-memory-server`.
+We use `--save-dev` to indicate this is development denpendencies (only use for testing at local) and we don't want to download and build into Docker images as it is quite heavy.
 2. In **ticketing**:
    1. Run `skaffold dev` to start skaffold